jefferson-lam/quartz/content/index.md

 Here are some places you may want to visit:

-- [The bookshelf on the far wall](/books): books that currently being read, are read or are to read
+- [The bookshelf on the far wall]: books that currently being read, are read or are to read
-- [The film tape on the ground](/movies): movies that I've been meaning to watch
+- [The film tape on the ground](/content/movies.md): movies that I've been meaning to watch